ALTOONA, Pa. -- Retailer Sheetz Inc. recently launched voice-ordering capabilities for Sheetz customers with Amazon's Alexa-enabled devices.

 To place a Sheetz order through an Alexa-enabled device, customers must log into their account on the Sheetz website and select a favorite order for store pickup.
 Once that order is saved with Sheetz, customers say to their Alexa-enabled device, “Alexa, order my favorite from Sheetz.”
 Alexa takes it from there.

-"We could not be more excited to bring this next generation of innovation to our customers and industry," said Ryan Sheetz, assistant vice president of brand strategies for Sheetz, in a press release.
+"We could not be more excited to bring this next generation of innovation to our customers and industry," said Ryan Sheetz, assistant vice president of brand strategies for Sheetz.
 "From the inception of our MTO menu more than 30 years ago to the introduction of touchscreen ordering in 1993 to the launch of the voice activated ordering today, our goal has always been to continue to innovate and reinvent ourselves in order to provide the ultimate convenience to our customers."

 Ordering through the Sheetz skill for Alexa is now available at all of Sheetz’s 564 locations.